 Grafting individual hair follicles into the scalp is something which is already done in a type of hair transplant procedure known as Follicular Unit Extraction (FUE).
 It is a painstaking, long and costly affair, especially when there are expansive areas to be filled – for example, if a man is losing vertex hair, the hair along the top of his head from hairline to crown, which is the area affected by Male Pattern Hair Loss, as opposed to a smaller area such as a receding hairline.
 As the follicles are inserted into incisions by a human surgeon – as opposed to a robot such as the ARTAS machine which can be used to harvest donor hairs in some cases – matching up the precise location for each follicle you have ever had may be somewhat unrealistic.

-Additional hair growth booster products can be used to help maximise potential results, including Belgravia’s premium Hair Vitalics for Men hair growth supplement.
-In addition to a wealth of highly-targeted, key nutritional elements included for their effects on hair health, the botanical extract saw palmetto is also included as it has been shown to reduce serum levels of DHT in tests.
+Additional hair growth supporting products can be used to supplement the pharmaceutical approach, including Belgravia’s premium Hair Vitalics for Men.
+This exclusive food supplement contains a wealth of highly-targeted, key nutritional elements included for their effects on hair health, from biotin, selenium and zinc for the maintenance of normal healthy hair growth to the botanical extract saw palmetto.

 Whilst it may be a few years yet until stem cell hair loss treatments become a readily available option, these can be offered right now to those deemed medically suitable following a consultation.
 So, if you are worried about thinning hair or any receding now, we would recommend investigating options that are open to you sooner rather than later given Male Pattern Baldness is a permanent and progressive condition.